 Dentists have been using silver fillings, sometimes known as amalgam, for the past 200 years.
 Amalgam is robust, effective and easy to work with, and if you follow good dental hygiene practices, a silver filling can easily last for 15 years, sometimes even longer.
 Nothing lasts forever, though, and sooner or later, your old silver filling will fail.

 Replacing an amalgam filling is a common procedure at Glow Dental.
-While amalgam has served us well for years, there are now even better solutions that are just as robust but are completely invisible and do not contain the potentially toxic elements present in amalgam.
+While amalgam has served us well for years, there are now even better solutions that are just as robust but are completely invisible.

 Failing Old Silver Fillings – The Causes

 Amalgam contains metal, and this will corrode over time, especially when it is constantly exposed to acidic food and drink.
-When this happens, cracks will gradually form, and these can allow bacteria to creep in, leading to infection and decay.
+Cracks can gradually form, and these can allow bacteria to creep in, leading to infection and decay.
 This decay then accelerates the breakdown of the filling, creating a vicious circle that only your dentist can break.

 Sometimes, your personal habits can also cause an old filling to fail, for example, if you grind your teeth or you bite on hard objects like ice or boiled sweets.